myersm0/talon-organteq/README.md

 ## Usage
 First you will have to launch Organteq with JSON-RPC server enables.
 On a Mac this can be done from the command line like this:
 ```
-  - on Mac, this can be launched from the terminal via `/Applications/Organteq\ 2/Organteq\ 2.app/Contents/MacOS/Organteq\ 2 --serve`
+/Applications/Organteq\ 2/Organteq\ 2.app/Contents/MacOS/Organteq\ 2 --serve
 ```

-Then, the following are _voice commands_ that you issue (speak) while the Organteq app is focused.
+Then, the following are _voice commands_ that you issue (speak) while the Organteq app is focused:

 ### Basic stop control
 ```